-The main reason why packaging causes environmental problems is because it’s usually designed to be single-use.
-Once a container and its interior packaging has gotten a product safely to its destination, it’s fulfilled its purpose and is thrown away.
+The main reason packaging causes environmental problems is that it’s usually designed to be single-use.
+Once a container and its interior packaging have gotten a product safely to its destination, it’s fulfilled its purpose and is thrown away.

 6. Explain Your Order Fulfillment to Customers